 Destructible Windows - You’ll no longer see all the windows destroyed from the get-go.
 Instead, players will have to do the deed themselves either by shooting or striking them with melee weapons.
 (Done)

 Destructible Buildings - Topple down buildings with round shot and rockets!
+We'll work on this post-release pending community feedback and priorities.

 Building Destruction (Work In Progress)